focusmx/validate.js/README.md

 This is a fork of ansman/validate.js since it no longer appears to be maintained.
 The documentation will be updated to reflect the change in name.
-Please do not email any of the below

 validate.js
 ===